StemForAll 2025

 Project supervisors: Alex Iosevich and Kunxu Song

-Research meeting location: 11th floor of Hylan Bldg.
+Research meeting location: 1106B Hylan

 Project description: The group will use deep learning methods to investigate solutions of various partial differential equations.
 In particular, they will investigate how to solve the high latitude heat equation using a neural additive model.
 The group will also work on other SPDE related problems if time permits.